A Rough Draft: Plot

 A young resident of Moscow, Kirill is a talented designer of computer games.
 One day, he is completely erased from the memory of everyone he knew and loved.
 Kirill learns that he is chosen for an important and mysterious mission.
 His purpose is to become a customs officer between parallel worlds, of which there are dozens in the universe.

 Kirill learns to open the portals to a variety of parallel worlds which represent alternative versions of Moscow: a steampunk Imperial Russia, a post-apocalyptic tropic resort world, a dystopian Gulag world, and a highly advanced utopian world.
-Over time, Kirill learns that our Earth is a rough draft, a setting for social experiments secretly staged by the government of the utopian world, in order to avoid our mistakes.
+Over time, Kirill learns that the Earth is a rough draft, a setting for social experiments secretly staged by the government of the utopian world, in order to avoid our mistakes.
 Learning this, Kirill rebels against his supervisors.

+Consequently, Rena survives and the movie ends, hinting towards a sequel...